Create your First Production

 Besides your comment, you can also attach a file as a picture.
 Click on the Add attachment button.

-You can select a file from your hard drive or past a screenshot here.
+Select a file from your hard drive or past a screenshot here.

 Validate the attachment by clicking on Add file as attachment.

-Then select the Status that you need on the drop-down menu.
+Then select the Status that you need on the dropdown menu.

 Then click the Post button to post it to the world.